 And they'll be rebuilding in a climate that's going to be cold.

-So they're gonna have to adapt the whatever new agriculture system to an ice age.
+So they're going to have to adapt whatever new agriculture system to an ice age.

 But that's good that it broke now as opposed to being very heavily invested in breaking down nine years from now.

-And believe me, all right, it's a much better that it broke this year, and and we can start making radical changes as a result of the of this problem and not having that problem forced on us.
+And believe me, all right, it's much better that it broke this year and we can start making radical changes as a result of this problem and not having that problem forced on us.

 So we'll be ahead of this problem by at least nine years.

-And this will be a good thing because we're gonna instantly localize and break up our old monoculture into distributed and decentralized, which is ever such ever so much more resilient.
+And this will be a good thing because we're going to instantly localize and break up our old monoculture into distributed and decentralized, which is ever so much more resilient.

 So the breakdown in the globalization is going to be good for the resiliency of humanity, especially going through the ice age.